-The Native components are Operating System and processor architecture specific.
-Refer to the JBoss Enterprise Application Platform Installation Guide to download the correct Native Components package for your server Operating System and processor architecture.
+The native components are specific to particular operating system and processor architectures.
+Refer to the JBoss Enterprise Application Platform Installation Guide to download the correct native components package for your server operating system and processor architecture.

-- JBoss Enterprise Web Server v1.0.1 or later installed. - JBoss Enterprise Application Platform 5 Native components downloaded. - Extract Apache modules from Native Components download Extract the four modules mod_advertise.so, mod_manager.so, mod_proxy_cluster.so, mod_slotmem.so from the appropriate Native Components package directory for your processor architecture: either native/lib/httpd/modules or native/lib64/httpd/modules. - Copy Apache modules to JBoss Enterprise Web Server Copy the JBoss HTTP Connector modules to the JBOSS_EWS_DIST/httpd/modules directory of the JBoss Enterprise Web Server. - Disable the mod_proxy_balancer module Edit the JBoss Enterprise Web Server Apache configuration file JBOSS_EWS_DIST/httpd/conf/httpd.conf and comment out the following line by adding an initial #:
+- An installed Web Server distribution, such as JBoss Enterprise Web Server or HPWS installed (designated by HTTPD_HOME in this documentation). - JBoss Enterprise Application Platform 5 Native components downloaded.

+Extract Apache HTTP Server modules from Native Components download Extract the four modules mod_advertise.so, mod_manager.so, mod_proxy_cluster.so, mod_slotmem.so from the appropriate Native Components package directory for your processor architecture: either native/lib/httpd/modules or native/lib64/httpd/modules.

+2. Copy Apache HTTP Server modules to HTTPD_HOME

+Copy the JBoss HTTP Connector modules to the HTTPD_HOME/httpd/modules directory of the JBoss Enterprise Web Server.

+3. Disable the mod_proxy_balancer module

+Edit the HTTPD configuration file HTTPD_HOME/httpd/conf/httpd.conf and mark the following line as a comment by adding a # character at the start: